robertmuth/Cwerg/CpuX64/README.md

 ## Limitations

-* segment registers are not supported
+* segment registers, creg, dreg, sreg are not supported
+* MMX(2) are not supported
 * registers ah, bh, ch, dh are not supported
 * Rep, prefix is not supported

 Planned:

 * Lock prefix support
-* RIP relative addressing

 ## References